- (Junior) Account Manager France

 More digital engagement

 Millennials are starting families and becoming major buyers of groceries.
 To maintain the loyalty of these shoppers, supermarket chains will ramp up their digital tactics.
-For example, grocers will outfit their stores with beacons, which are sensors embedded throughout a store's shelves, signs and product displays.
+For example, grocers will outfit their stores with beacons, in which are sensors embedded throughout a store's shelves, signs and product displays.
 Beacons interact with smartphones using low-energy Bluetooth signals to provide coupons and other discounts.
 More grocers will promote their own mobile apps for shoppers to get discounts and specials.
 Meanwhile, online grocery ordering and delivery will grow as shoppers opt for this convenience.

 More ways to check out

 Shoppers want to pay for their groceries and leave the store as quickly as possible.
-Amazon's current test of a No-Checkout store in Seattle, relying on a special mobile app for checking in and out of a store, will increase interest in speedy checkout.
-Retailers like Sam's Club and Kroger are testing new checkout options such as using a smartphone or a special handheld scanner that enable shoppers to scan and bag products while they shop.
+Amazon's current test of a No-Checkout store in Seattle, relying on a special mobile app for checking in and out of a store, will increase interest in speedy checkouts.
+Retailers like Sam's Club and Kroger are testing new checkout options such as using a smartphone or a special handheld scanner that enables shoppers to scan and bag products while they shop.
 Other grocers will follow their lead.

 More diverse produce departments